 Stop, Think, Observe, Plan.
 It’s a simple, easily remembered acronym that provides a surprisingly powerful framework for you to think about what to do in difficult situations outdoors from minor geographical confusion to serious outdoor emergencies.

 Personal Locator Beacon.
 A PLB is a last-ditch emergency device for those who travel into the wilds.
 By pressing a button, people in trouble can summon help through a network of satellite communication.
 PLBs also offer less dire features, such as tracking of individuals off the grid, one- and two-way messaging, and check-ins with loved ones back home.

 Waterproof Breathable.
 The oft-touted standard for all-weather outerwear, waterproof-breathable jackets are less understood than the acronym that represents them.
 Gore-Tex technology broke open the world of water-repellent fabrics with tiny pores just large enough to allow water vapor to escape, but small enough to block whole droplets from penetrating from the outside.

 Acute Mountain Sickness, also known as altitude sickness, AMS is a common affliction to anyone traveling above about 8,000 feet.
 It results in nausea, breathlessness, and headache.
 It’s basically a hangover without the drunk.
-Avoid AMS by drinking lots of water, traveling slowly to high altitude, and avoiding alcohol.
+Avoid AMS by drinking lots of water, traveling slowly to high altitudes, and avoiding alcohol.

-The “Continental Divide Trail,” a 3,100 mile long trail, following the Continental Divide along the Rocky Mountains and traversing Montana, Idaho, Wyoming, Colorado, and New Mexico.
+The “Continental Divide Trail,” a 3,100-mile-long trail, following the Continental Divide along the Rocky Mountains and traversing Montana, Idaho, Wyoming, Colorado, and New Mexico.

 Meaning “Hike Your Own Hike,” the idea that we should all live and let live on the trail.